tinkerbell/cluster-api-provider-tinkerbell/docs/QUICK-START.md

 1. **`TinkerbellMachineTemplate.spec.template.spec.templateOverride`** — machine-level override, set directly in the CAPI manifest.
 2. **Hardware annotation `hardware.tinkerbell.org/capt-template-override`** — set the annotation value to the name of an existing `Template` resource in the same namespace as the Hardware.
 This enables per-hardware template overrides without changing CAPI objects.
 3. **`TinkerbellCluster.spec.templateOverride`** (or `templateOverrideRef`) — cluster-wide override applied to all machines that don't match a higher-priority source.

+If none of these sources provides a template, the machine reconciliation will fail with an error.

 Here is an example that streams an OS image to disk, configures cloud-init for the Tinkerbell metadata service, and kexecs into the installed OS: